MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 az extension remove --name alias
 ```

-If you uninstalled due to a bug or other problem you were having with the extension, please [file a GitHub issue](https://github.com/Azure/azure-cli-extensions) so that we can provide a fix.
+If you uninstalled due to a bug or other problem with the extension, please [file a GitHub issue](https://github.com/Azure/azure-cli-extensions) so that we can provide a fix.